Friday, 18 May 2018

 ________________________________

-The intention in this blog entry is to post new and unpublished photographs of the 1751 historicising bust of Archbishop Chichele by Louis Francois Roubiliac and to attempt to show where he had derived his inspiration.
+The intention in this essay is to post new and unpublished photographs of the 1751 historicising bust of Archbishop Chichele by Louis Francois Roubiliac and to attempt to show where he had derived his inspiration for the sculpted portrait.

 __________________________________